magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 But the next day, when the final bell rang, her feet betrayed her.
 Again she found herself outside the club room.

-Bella wore silver earrings this time, her hair tied back.
-Joseph’s presence steadied the room.
-Lucy stared too long, as though memorising their outlines.
-That evening the three played a family: Joseph and Bella the parents, Lucy the daughter.
-She leaned into Bella’s shoulder and felt a warmth she had never known how to ask for.
+Bella wore silver earrings this time, her hair tied back neatly, the shine catching every flicker of the light.
+Joseph’s calm presence steadied the room, as though he were the quiet anchor in a sea of make-believe.
+Lucy found herself staring at them too long, her gaze clinging as if to fix their shapes in memory—Bella’s assured posture, Joseph’s unhurried voice.

-For an instant, she looked at peace.
-Then the scene ended, and her arms snapped back to her books as though she had been caught stealing.
+That evening, the game was simple: play a family.
+Joseph slipped easily into the role of a father, puffing his chest and lowering his voice with exaggerated seriousness.
+Bella, without hesitation, became the mother—her tone sharp one moment, tender the next, a theatrical rhythm that made the room ripple with amusement.
+And Lucy—Lucy was the daughter.

+At first, she played it clumsily.
+Her voice cracked when she called Joseph “Dad,” her lips stumbled over “Mom” when she looked at Bella.
+But then, as Bella drew her close and let Lucy’s head rest against her shoulder, something shifted.
+The warmth of skin, the steadiness of breath—it felt absurd, almost embarrassing, yet unbearably comforting.
+A warmth she had never known how to ask for.

+For a fleeting instant, she let go.
+She allowed herself to sink into it, into the fragile illusion of belonging.
+It was a child’s game, yet her chest ached as though it touched something raw.

+And then—the scene ended.
+Joseph clapped his hands, breaking character with a grin.
+Bella laughed and stretched her arms.
+Lucy jerked back to herself, her spine stiffening, her hands clutching at her books as if they were evidence of some theft.

+The laughter still echoed around her, but inside, Lucy felt the cold snap of guilt, as though she had trespassed into a happiness she was never meant to have.

 That night, a message from Joseph lit her phone.
 The vibration rattled the desk.
 Lucy stared at it, eyes wide, before flinging the phone across the room with a choked sound.
 She pressed herself against her books, panting, as if covering a crime.